brianhill/supernova-observation/index.md

 ## ZTF24aahgqwk Analysis

-After multiple false starts in February and early March, a promising supernova was identified by the ZTF.
+After the intermittenly bad weather of February and early March eased off, a promising supernova in NGC 3443 was identified by the ZTF.

-Our [ZTF24aahgqwk Analysis](./analyses/ZTF24aahgqwk/index.html) summarizes 18 nights of data-taking for this supernova.
+Our [ZTF24aahgqwk Analysis](./analyses/ZTF24aahgqwk/index.html) summarizes 18 nights of data-taking for this supernova from late March to early May.

 <img src="./resources/ZTF24aahgqwk-2024-03-20-r.png" alt="ZTF24aahgqwk on 2024-03-20 in Sloan r" width="100%">
 ZTF24aahgqwk on 2024-03-20 with Sloan r' filter